 A web store that works perfectly on mobile devices will benefit your business the whole year round.
 But it’s particularly pertinent for the holiday season.

-If growth continues into this year and your web store isn’t mobile-optimized, you’ll be at a disadvantage for well over half of all online Black Friday orders.
-So how can you make sure that your web store is a mobile asset instead of an obstacle?
+How can you make sure that your web store is a mobile asset instead of an obstacle?

 - Make sure that your web store is responsive (in other words, that it displays properly on screens of all sizes).

 - Avoid pop-ups.
 They’re harder to get rid of on smaller screens.
 The last thing you want is visitors clicking away your web store in frustration and going to a competitor.